It may surprise you to learn that making solar eclipse glasses doesn’t have to be expensive or difficult.

 - To begin, place the empty cereal box on top of the sheet of white paper right in the center of the page.

-- Next, you’re going to take your pen or pencil and trace the bottom of the cereal box on the paper below, then cut out the rectangular shape you made on the paper.
+- Take your pen or pencil and trace the bottom of the cereal box on the paper, then cut out the rectangular shape you made on the paper.

 - Next, use your Scotch tape to affix the cut-out paper to the inside of the bottom of the cereal box, then close the cereal box top.

-- Next, use your scissors to cut out two square holes on the left and right side of the bottom of the cereal box—this is where your eyes will view the eclipse from.
+- Use your scissors to cut out two square holes on the left and right sides of the bottom of the cereal box – this is where your eyes will view the eclipse from.